 The small vignettes in the film (showcasing her bizarre, expressive artwork) are not bad sequences, they’re beautiful feats of animation, incomparable in design and valiantly dreamlike in conviction.
 But with a story so grounded in the humanity of its characters, the otherworldly surrealism feel inversely void of that same human connection.

-Miss Hokusai, satiated with odd little choices, contrasts between an almost Lynchian-approach to structure and a more conventional, life-affirming approach to emotional gestures.
+Miss Hokusai, satiated with odd little choices, contrasts between an almost Lynchian-approach to structure and a more conventional emotional gestures.
 Not every choice in Miss Hokusai works, they sometime feel incomplete—even a little messy—but the film’s strongly centralized human nub holds a simple and lucid power, weaving enough deeply felt, fundamental goodness and compassionate integrity to conquer even its wildest and most undisciplined ideas.
 The offbeat pacing of Miss Hokusai is perhaps the film’s outlining characteristic—anime fan or not it’ll certainly test those not accustomed (or privy) to anthological styles of filmmaking.
-I found myself less immersed in the dreamlike vignettes (punctuated like interpretive shorts) than I did with Hokusai’s real-life mundanities which inspired her great works of art.
+I found myself less immersed in the dreamlike vignettes (punctuated like interpretive shorts) than I did with Hokusai’s real-life turmoil which inspired her great works of art.